chakrit/sider/README.markdown

 Inspired by migueldeicaza's first stab at the problem (I used some of his algorithm) and ServiceStack.Redis (to take it a lot further).

-This is a REDIS bindings for C# 4.0 that try to stick to the metal as much as possible which results in:
+This is a REDIS bindings for C# 4.0 that try to **stick to the metal** as much as possible which results in:

-* Simple API that maps directly to the Redis commands reference. (no confusing names/classes)
+* Simple API that maps directly to the Redis commands reference.
-* As fast as practical and as can be implemented without too much cryptic code.
 * Easy to use, no gigantic class hierarchies to setup.
+No confusing method names.
+* As fast as my limited networking skills will allow.
-* Supports streaming mode to allow Redis to be used to store really really large blobs (e.g. user-uploaded files) without consuming a lot of memory.
+* Supports direct-to-Redis streaming mode for GET/SET and a few other similar commands to allow Redis to be used to store really really large blobs (e.g. user-uploaded files) without buffering.
+* Upcoming no-frill pipelining support.

-Right now, almost all basic commands have been implemented including streaming mode for `GET` and `SET`.
+As of 24th July 2010, all basic commands have been implemented except for the
+following:

+* Blocking commands `BLPOP`, `BLPUSH` and the likes. - Needs a few more tests with varying Socket configurations.
+* Extra options for some commands - e.g. `WITHSCORES` and `AGGREGATE`
+* Transaction and pipelining support. - Sider has been designed from the ground up to make it easy to pipeline and do transactions, the foundation work is already there.
+I just need a bit more time to finalize and streamline the API.

+Other than that, it's solid and somewhat fault-tolerant.
+I'm using this myself in production code as well, so expect fast fixes should there be any problems.

+# HOWTO

 Here's how to use the lib:

     var client = new RedisClient(); // default host:port
     client = new RedisClient("localhost", 6379); // custom

-    client.Set("HELLO", "World");
+    // redis commands are methods of the RedisClient class client.Set("HELLO", "World");
     var result = client.Get("HELLO");